-This article provides fundamental analysis of Control Print Ltd, an Indian player focusing on barcoding and marking solutions.
+This article provides a fundamental analysis of Control Print Ltd, an Indian player focusing on barcoding and marking solutions.

-Control Print Ltd
+Control Print Ltd Research Report by Reader

 Q: Dear Sir, I am highly impressed by your quality research.
 Hats off to you, Sir!

 Please advise me on Control Print Ltd, a small cap stock with market capitalization of INR 200 cr.
 Revenue and profits are growing decently well over last 5 years.
 It has a small equity, almost no debt and return on equity is decent.
 Please advise me on Control Print Ltd. Can it be invested for long term?

 Thanks for your feedback!
 I am happy that you liked the articles and found them useful.

 Control Print Ltd was languishing with sluggish growth rate until FY2009, however, from FY2010 onwards, the company has suddenly received a boost and its sales have been growing almost at an annual rate of 20% since then.
 Not only has this growth increased the sales quantum, it seems to have improved the profitability margins as well.